HanyingZhang/DSCI_522_Group304/doc/report.md

 the mean aggregate scores for each exam section.

-For consistency, histograms and confidence intervals for both skills (Numeracy and Reading) and subgroups (aboriginal vs non-aboriginal) were constructed in the same way here as with the independent vs public shool analysis.
+For consistency, histograms and confidence intervals for both skills (Numeracy and Reading) and subgroups (Aboriginal and Non Aboriginal) were constructed in the same way here as with the independent vs public shool analysis.
 Results on these plots also indicate that there is a significant difference in scores between the two student subgroups for both numeracy and reading skills.